genecell/COSG/README.rst

 Note I: we released our Python toolkit, `PIASO <https://piaso.org>`_, in which some methods were built upon COSG.

-Note II: we have also recently released `PIASOmarkerDB <https://piaso.org/piasomarkerdb>`_ for beta testing!
-Besides cataloging comprehensive cell type-specific marker genes, PIASOmarkerDB also supports cell type inference based on your input gene list.
-The gene list could be the top marker genes identified by COSG in your cluster of interest, the differentially expressed genes in either snRNA-seq data or bulk RNA-seq, genes belonging to specific pathway or Gene Ontology term, or any gene set you are interested in!
+Note II: we have also recently released `PIASOmarkerDB <https://piaso.org/piasomarkerdb>`_ for beta testing.

 Documentation
 --------------